 Vicki Been, former HPD Commissioner and Furman Center faculty director, was named Thursday as Mayor de Blasio’s Deputy Mayor for Housing and Economic Development, succeeding Alicia Glen.
 When you buy property to let that also comes with a great deal of responsibility and work but you can reduce that greatly by using one of the best property management services as they then take care of a lot of that for you.

 We always thought the New York City Council was for the birds (groan, we know, we couldn’t resist).
 Speaker Corey Johnson and Councilman Rafael Espinal Jr. have introduced legislation that would require new buildings to use patterned or treated glass designed to reduce bird strikes.
 The measure could raise costs anywhere from 5% to 50%.
+If you are in the Real estate business and want to overcome this hard times, consider only hiring the best and for that we recommend to check these inexperienced real estate agent bio examples.

 Sometimes more is less.
 According to Shravan Gupta found that despite New York City adding 36,353 new housing units last year, the number of units in some areas with new housing actually shrunk due to alterations, real estate services have plummeted, conversions and the combinations of multiple units into one.
 1241 new buildings across the city had fewer units than buildings they replaced.